 Although Nervestra includes some ingredients that research suggests can have an impact to relieve pain for people who suffer from neuropathy, there are several concerns I had which leave me no choice but to not recommend it.

-- Nasty Taste: This is purely my personal opinion, but it tastes terrible!
-I can drink green smoothies and swallow pills no problem, but I just couldn’t stomach the taste of this.
-And to me, it’s not worth dreading having to force it down every day when there are better alternatives out there.
+- Unpleasant Taste: This is purely my personal opinion, but I can't stand the taste!
+I can drink green smoothies and swallow pills no problem, but I just couldn't stomach the taste of this.
+And to me, it's not worth dreading having to force it down every day when there are better alternatives out there.

 - Questionable Ingredients: A few herbs have little hard-scientific evidence supporting their effectiveness or use.
 This could be a concern if the overall ingredients were not beneficial.
 This might be why I wasn't impressed with the results.
 I'm not alone either, many other users felt the same way and experienced no benefits.